Choosing the right monetization model is especially crucial when it comes to a VOD business – and it’s not an easy task.

 The membership economy, she explains, is all about finding your super-users, establishing and growing the ‘forever’ transaction, and building recurring revenue off of something you created once – the possibilities are infinite!

-So: would you rather have a customer pay $10 for one movie once or $10 a month for unlimited access to your entire library for years?
+So: would you rather have a subscriber pay $10 for one video once, or $10 a month for unlimited access to your entire library for years?

-While we at Uscreen still do give our customers the freedom to set up their models however they want, we’ve seen over and over again that subscription is the most profitable way to go.
+While we at Uscreen still do give our clients the freedom to set up either an SVOD or a TVOD (or a combination of both), we’ve seen over and over again that subscription is the most profitable way to go.

-There are a few options for VOD pricing models out there.
+There are a few options for SVOD pricing models out there.
 Our customers have experimented with all of them and eventually stuck to one of three of the following:

 Free trials refer to a limited offering (typically 14-30 days) in which a user can access your entire video library for free.
 After trying out your VOD and seeing for themselves how great it is, a good percentage of users will decide to sign up.